Pythonity/icon-font-to-png/README.md

 [![License](https://img.shields.io/github/license/Pythonity/icon-font-to-png.svg)](https://github.com/Pythonity/icon-font-to-png/blob/master/LICENSE)
 [![Build](https://img.shields.io/travis/Pythonity/icon-font-to-png.svg)](https://travis-ci.org/Pythonity/icon-font-to-png)

-Python (2 & 3 compatible) script for exporting icons from icon font (e.g. Font Awesome, Octicons) as PNG images.
-It also comes with `font-awesome-to-png` script for backward compatibility.
+Python library made for easy and simple export of icons from web icon fonts (e.g. Font Awesome, Octicons) as PNG images.
+It comes with a shell script wrapping its functionality, but can also be imported and used directly in your Python project.
+There's also '`font-awesome-to-png` script for backwards compatibility with the [first](https://github.com/odyniec/font-awesome-to-png) iteration of the concept.

 Packages required for running  and testing are listed in `requirements` directory.